Skip to Main Content

 Although only 92,000 people live in Redding, there are approximately 180,000 people living in Shasta County.
 Redding has the largest population of any city north of Sacramento; the referral base for Mercy Medical Center is quite extensive, resulting in a well-developed medical community with high levels of care and expertise.

-17. High involvement of residents in the decision making and leadership
+17. Significant involvement of residents in the decision-making and leadership

-This is accomplished through regular resident-faculty meeting, and other administrative meetings which include the Chief Residents.
-Residents have the opportunity to voice concerns and strategize with the Chief Residents, their Faculty Advisors, and directly with the Program Director.
-Residents are involved in creating and implementing new ideas and programs.
+This is accomplished through regular resident-faculty meetings and direct involvement of chief residents in faculty meetings.
+Residents can voice concerns and strategize with the Chief Residents, Faculty Advisors, and the Program Director.
+Residents are very involved in providing feedback and implementing new ideas.

 18. Excellent compensation and benefits

-Annual resident salaries range from $64,480 - $73,798 with 40 hours of sick leave per year, and 4 weeks of vacation per year.
-Residents also receive payment for yearly membership in the AAFP, and coverage for their California Medical License, DEA Certification and Board Testing.
-Other benefits include health, dental, and vision plans, meals while on duty, lab coats, and a book allowance.
+Annual resident salaries range from $71,760.00 – 79,115.29, with four weeks of vacation and 40 hours of sick leave per year.
+Residents also receive payment for yearly membership in the AAFP, along with coverage of their California Medical License and DEA Certification.
+Other benefits include excellent health, dental, and vision plans, meals while on duty, lab coats, free parking, and a book allowance.

 Family Practice Residency